insurello/Insurello.AsyncExtra/README.md

 traverse : ('a -> 'b) -> List<AsyncResult<'a, 'err>> -> AsyncResult<'b list, 'err>
 ```

 Similar to `sequence`, `traverse` will also change the type from a list of `AsyncResult` to an `AsyncResult` with a list.
-The difference is that `traverse` allows you to use a transformation function to transform the each value in the list of `AsyncResult`.
+The difference is that `traverse` allows you to use a transformation function to transform each value in the list of `AsyncResult`.

 By sending in `id` as the transform function you have implemented `sequence`.
 Let's have a look how we can solve the example in the `sequence` description using `traverse` instead.